 The first few years were quite troublesome as not all trial committees were prepared to join the Association and the clashing of trial dates caused much animosity.

 In 1955 a trial was arranged between teams from North and South Wales.

-At present the North Wales Sheepdog Society comprises approximately 55 affiliated Societies from the 6 old counties of Wales (Anglesey, Caernarfonshire, Denbighshire, Flintshire, Meirionethshire, Montgomeryshire) and 250 individual members from Wales, the rest of the UK and other European countries.
+At present the North Wales Sheepdog Society comprises approximately 55 affiliated Societies from the 6 old counties of Wales (Anglesey, Caernarfonshire, Denbighshire, Flintshire, Meirionethshire, Montgomeryshire) and 250 individual members from Wales and other UK and European countries.